A 90-minute build by Anuj Kapoor

 The scoring rubric

-Five axes derived from your post, weighted by what you said you want:
+Five axes derived from the post itself, weighted by what the role calls for:

 What the commenter pool actually looks like